UC Riverside welcomed 74 new permanent faculty members for the 2024-2025 academic year who come from a variety of disciplines and research interests.

 Donggyu Kim, a professor of economics, received his doctorate in statistics from the University of Wisconsin, Madison.
 He was previously an associate professor in the College of Business at the Korea Advanced Institute of Science and Technology in Daejeon, South Korea.
 His doctoral dissertation was about high-dimensional matrix inferences.

-Ajin Lee, an associate professor of teaching in economics, received her doctorate in economics from Columbia University.
+Ajin Lee, an assistant professor of economics, received her doctorate in economics from Columbia University.
 An applied microeconomist, she studies health, social insurance, and policies targeting disadvantaged populations in the United States.
 Her research has explored the design of public health insurance programs, the impacts of financial and health shocks to families, and childhood environment on health and well-being.
 She was previously an assistant professor at Michigan State University and a visiting assistant professor at the Stanford Institute for Economic Policy Research.

 Timothy Petete, an associate professor of teaching in English, received his doctorate in English from the University of Oklahoma.
 A member of the Seminole Nation of Oklahoma, his teaching and research interests include American literature, Indigenous studies, visual and sonic rhetoric, and memory culture.
 He is co-editing an issue of Great Plains Quarterly on contemporary Indigenous Pop Art and a book about the FX television series Reservation Dogs.